25 Reasons Why You Should be Blogging

 When you’re absorbing so much information, it can be hard to remember which piece of research you read about a particular subject or whose blog post you would recommend.
 But if you’ve blogged your reactions to these then you have filed away your reactions, thoughts and links — allowing you to find them again in the future.

-See also Not Everyone Should Be On Camera.
-Here’s Why.
+See also How Often Should You Be Posting On LinkedIn?

 You’re more likely to be approached by the press